-The archived version of the model is available through the National Energy Information Center (202-586-8800, infoctr@eia.doe.gov) and is identified as NEMS20089 (part of the National Energy Modeling System archive package as archived for the Annual Energy Outlook 20089, DOE/EIA-0383(20089)).
+The archived version of the model is available through the National Energy Information Center (202-586-8800, infoctr@eia.doe.gov) and is identified as NEMS2010 (part of the National Energy Modeling System archive package as archived for the Annual Energy Outlook 2010, DOE/EIA-0383(2010)).

 The document includes a number of appendices to support the material presented in the main body of the report.
 Appendix A presents the module abstract.
 Appendix B lists the major references used in developing the NGTDM.
-Appendix C lists the various NEMS Model Documentation Reports that are cited throughout the NGTDM documentation.
+Appendix C lists the various NEMS Model Documentation Reports for the various modules that are mentioned throughout the NGTDM documentation.
 A mapping of equations presented in the documentation to the relevant subroutine in the code is provided in Appendix D. Appendix E provides a mapping between the variables that are assigned values through READ statements in the module and the data input files that are read.
 The input files contain detailed descriptions of the input data, including variable names, definitions, sources, units and derivations.
 Appendix F documents the derivation of all empirical estimations used in the NGTDM.
-Appendix G describes the endogenous calculation of liquefied natural gas costs.
-Finally, vVariable cross-reference tables are provided in Appendix HG.
-Finally, Appendix H contains a description of the algorithm used to project new coal-to-gas plants and the pipeline quality gas produced.
+Variable cross-reference tables are provided in Appendix G. Finally, Appendix H contains a description of the algorithm used to project new coal-to-gas plants and the pipeline quality gas produced.